jmersonuo/jmersonuo.github.io/Activities/AltTextTypeandSound.md

 To add a little more accessibility to our page, we should add text that screen readers can read adding an alternate or "alt" attribute to our image tag.

 1. Review the HTML reference for the `alt` attribute of an `<img>` tag: [https://www.w3schools.com/tags/att_img_alt.asp](https://www.w3schools.com/tags/att_img_alt.asp){:target="_blank"}
-2. In the img tag add `alt="Description of photo"`, and add your own description of the scene.
+2. In the img tag add `alt=" Description of photo"`, and add your own description of the scene.
    Here is what I wrote:

  <p align="center">